 Common sources of account data include the usual suspects – LinkedIn, business forums, business directories, and data intelligence tools.

-Intent data analyzes the intent of the people in your target accounts.
+Intent data analyze the intent of the people in your target accounts.
 Simply put, goal data helps show where the prospect is on the purchaser’s trajectory and whether it is a good lead-to-account match.
 Both firmographic and technographic data will help you sort accounts while the intent data will provide you with the actions of the individuals behind these accounts.

 Intent details include the following: